EmiliosRichards/File-Management-System/README.md

 # Design Phase (Pre-build)

-- **The Design Phase will provide perspective on expectations of the project, serving as a good reference for assesment and reflection post-build.**
+- **The Design Phase will provide perspective on expectations of the project, serving as a good reference for assessment and reflection post-build.**

 ## Project Overview

 **Project Statement and Scope**: The goal of this project is to develop a custom built file management system with python, utilising object oriented programming techniques.
-This process will also invlove the implementation of File IO operations and exception handling.
+This process will also involve the implementation of File IO operations and exception handling.

 **Objective**: The objective of this project is to apply the python concepts mentioned above to create a user friendly custom built file management system.
 This system will be designed to store, retrieve, and manage documents or records in the form of text files, acting as a simple database.